Your Guide to Moving to Orlando

 Centered around the indie shopping district along Corrine Drive, Audubon Park is a great choice for bohemians, hipsters, and foodies.
 Audubon Park homes average $300,000 to $400,000.
 The average rent in this neighborhood is around $1,601/mo.

 Located just outside downtown near Lake Eola, Thornton Park bills itself as “Downtown for Grownups.”
 You’ll find a highly diverse collection of shops, restaurants, and events in the neighborhood, along with a friendly local vibe.
 Home prices start around $300,000 and can easily top $600,000.
-It’s possible to rent a tiny studio apartment for less than $1,000/mo., though rent prices for the average apartment are closer to $2,000/mo.
+Median rent for the Thornton Park area is around 1,228

 Located in northeast Orlando, the University of Central Florida area is packed with things to do both on campus and off.
 Whether you’re a nature lover, a patron of the arts, or a fan of cheap eats, you’ll find it all near UCF.
 Home prices run the gamut from the mid-$100,000s for an older, more modest place, to the $400,000s for newer and bigger styles.
 The average rent is around $1,927/mo.